FriendlyUser1/FriendlyUser1/README.md

 - :rocket: Currently mastering JavaScript.

-- :mailbox: Contact: Chihiro Fujisaki#0449 on Discord or email me at ciirodev335@gmail.com.
+- :mailbox: Contact: chihirofujisaki0449 on Discord or email me at ciirodev335@gmail.com.
 ---

 ### :hammer_and_wrench: Languages and Tools: